"Your voice, our foundation"

 National Power & Sovereignty

-Positioning UT Austin as a national leader.
+Positioning UT Austin as a national leader, not just a state school.

 Launching the first National Student Government Council with Ivy League and Public Ivy leaders, rewriting the student constitution to return emergency powers to students, and building a multi-year foundation to make reforms last beyond a single term.
 UT should set the standard, not follow it.